 Regulators around the world took significant steps in 2018 toward converting goals for reducing carbon emissions into concrete regulations that have real teeth, and it’s not surprising that the European Commission (EC) led the charge.

 The EC has committed to three climate and energy targets by 2030 as part of the Paris Agreement—40% reduction in greenhouse emissions from 1990 levels, 27% share of energy coming from renewable sources and 30% improvement in overall energy efficiency.
-European policymakers, at the European Union level as well as in individual countries, are now actively embedding these ambitious goals into regulatory frameworks.
+Policymakers, at the European Union level, as well as in individual countries, are now actively embedding these ambitious goals into regulatory frameworks.

-Those current requirements will be supplemented by the European Commission Action Plan on Sustainable Finance, which includes a host of proposed legislation that will codify how asset owners, asset managers and other market participants should incorporate climate risks and other ESG considerations into investment decision-making.
-Final rules on those requirements are expected in April 2019.
+Those requirements were supplemented in early 2019 by the European Commission Action Plan on Sustainable Finance, which included a host of legislation to codify how asset owners, asset managers and other market participants should incorporate climate risks and other ESG considerations into investment decision-making.
 These regulatory and legislative initiatives are being supplemented by efforts by governments and investors to comply with the TCFD’s voluntary guidelines for assessing, responding to and disclosing climate risks in investment portfolios.

 Aligning Portfolios and Climate Objectives

 Current and future regulations on climate-risk incorporation are putting a growing amount of responsibility on the plates of investors.
 So how can investors align their portfolios with their objectives—both in terms of overall investment returns and climate change?

 As climate science and data availability improve, the range of options that investors have to express their climate commitment is expanding.
 Still, there are essentially three main approaches to incorporating climate risk, all of which incorporate elements of the broader concept of asset stewardship.

 The three approaches that investors are using to target carbon reduction are: